kiototeko/PRIMAL2/README.md

 ## Running Code
 - Pick appropriate number of meta agents via variables `NUM_META_AGENTS` and `NUM_IL_META_AGENTS` in `parameters.py`
 - The number of RL meta-agents is implicity defined by the difference between total meta-agents and IL meta-agents (`NUM_RL_META_AGENTS` = `NUM_META_AGENTS` - `NUM_IL_META_AGENTS`)
+- `NUM_THREADS` defines the number of agents in the map
 - Name training run via `training_version` in `parameters.py`
+- At the end of `Runner.py` it is important to notice that you can define how many CPUs or GPUs you assign to either imitation or reinforcement learning agents
 - call `python driver.py`

 ## Key Files